openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 (Open-APS-features-maximum-total-iob-openaps-cant-go-over-openaps-max-iob)=
 ### Maximum total IOB OpenAPS can’t go over (OpenAPS "max-iob")
-This value determines which maxIOB has to be considered by AAPS running in closed loop mode.
+This value determines the maxIOB that AAPS will remain under while running in closed loop mode.
 If the current IOB (e.g. after a meal bolus) is above the defined value, the loop stops dosing insulin until the IOB limit is below the given value.

 Using the OpenAPS SMB, max-IOB is calculated differently than in OpenAPS AMA.
 In AMA, maxIOB was just a safety-parameter for basal IOB, while in SMB-mode, it also includes bolus IOB.
 A good start is

     maxIOB = average mealbolus + 3x max daily basal

 Be careful and patient and only change the settings step by step.
-It is different for anyone and also depends on the average total daily dose (TDD).
+It is different for everyone and can also depend on the average total daily dose (TDD).
 For safety reason, there is a limit, which depends on the patient age .
 The 'hard limit' for maxIOB is higher than in [AMA](Open-APS-features-max-u-hr-a-temp-basal-can-be-set-to-openaps-max-basal).

 * Child: 3
 * Teenager: 7